≡ Menu

 GM Cruise autonomous vehicle.
 Source: Flickr

-In this article, we will look at General Motors’ liquidity ratios which include the current ratio, working capital and quick ratio (or acid test ratio).
+This article explores General Motors’ liquidity ratios which include the current ratio, working capital and quick ratio (or acid test ratio).

 Keep in mind that these ratios are meant to check on the company’s short-term liquidity, usually within a year from the reported date of the company’s financial filings.